List of former bridges in Blois

-During its History, the city of Blois has included various bridges, mainly over the Loire river, but also over the Cosson river, one of its tributaries.
+During its history, the city of Blois included various bridges, mainly over the Loire river, but also over the Cosson river, one of its tributaries.

 Bridges over the Loire river

 The Dike bridge

-As early as the Roman Empire, between AD 20 and 300, a permanent river crossing system was built downstream of the medieval bridge and the current Jacques-Gabriel Bridge.
+As early as the Roman Empire, between BCE 20 and 300, a permanent river crossing system was built downstream of the medieval bridge and the current Jacques-Gabriel Bridge.
 This rather rudimentary system consisted of various submersible artificial islands aligned diagonally and alternating with flooded passages, known as dike (duits in French).
 Such a dike bridge seems to have been built and used to make it possible to link the two banks on which two independent villages developed: Castrum Blesense on the right bank and Vienna on a river island at the other side.